baoduy/hbd.astro-paper/src/content/blog/06-ks-hosting-outline-one-kubernetes.md

 - **Management Port (60000)**: This port facilitates the connection between the Outline Manager and the VPN server.
 - **Client Port (40000)**: This port is assigned for client devices to establish a connection with the VPN server.
-- **DNS (vpn.drunkcoding.net)**: This DNS (Domain Name Server) allows client devices to communicate with the VPN server from the public internet.
+- **Hostname (vpn.drunkcoding.net)**: This DNS (Domain Name Server) allows client devices to communicate with the VPN server from the public internet.

 1. Let's start with a new _Outline-system_ namespace creation.